Terms & Conditions and Privacy Notice

 TERMS AND CONDITIONS OF USE

-Please read the following terms and conditions of use before using or subscribing to our online services.
+Please read the following terms and conditions of use before using or subscribing to our online services, including our online incentives database ("OnTap").

-This website is owned and managed by Tapestry Insight Limited (“Tapestry”).
+OnTap and this website are owned and managed by Tapestry Insight Limited ("Tapestry").

-The use of this website is governed by these terms and conditions (as updated from time-to-time).
+The use of OnTap and this website is governed by these terms and conditions (as updated from time-to-time).

-We will send you an invoice at the start of your subscription of the database and on subsequent annual renewal dates.
+We will send you an invoice at the start of your subscription to OnTap and on subsequent annual renewal dates.

-We would ask you to ensure that payments are made promptly and within 30 days from date of invoice.
+Please make payments promptly and within 30 days from date of invoice.
 If you wish to dispute any invoice you should speak to us within 14 days of the invoice date so that any necessary action can be taken promptly.

 All information provided on this website is for general information purposes only.
 It does not purport to be comprehensive or to provide legal, tax or any other kind of professional advice.